amirahnasihah/frontend-development/02-frontend-with-react/javascript-for-react.md

 }
 ```

-Once have declared the function, we need to invoke or call to see it execute:
+Once have declared the function, you need to invoke or call to see it execute:

 ```JavaScript
 function funDecl() {